Originally Published Feb 12, 2025 - Updated on March 19, 2026

 It is important that immigrants know their rights.
 Meetings can be familiar with this info to support community members and F/friends.
 Here are a few resources:

-- The has voluminous resources.
+- The Informed Immigrant website has voluminous resources.
 The section about the rights of immigrants at risk of detention will help immigrants be prepared.

 - The Immigrant Legal Resource Center also has good resources, including an Immigration Preparedness Toolkit that outlines concrete steps immigrants can take to protect themselves, provides a guide to seeking legal advice, and describes different immigration options available.